jasim/jsfoo-talk-learning-to-learn-reason/main.md

 &nbsp;

-### Programming is difficult...

-due to clerical errors.

-Logical mistakes are rare!
+### Logical mistakes are few,
+### clerical mistakes are many!

 ::: notes

 But when I started writing typed FP after about a decade of dynamically typed languages, I realized that we programmers are a pretty decent bunch.
-It is very rare for us to be making logical errors in our code.
+We don't make as many logical mistakes as we think we do.

 Our programs are all broken, make no mistake, but they are broken not because we wrote something when we meant the other.
 They're borken because of clerical mistakes.
-Passing the wrong data to the wrong function.
+Because we passed the wrong data to the wrong function.

-But the Reason compiler is very good at catching those mistakes, which is why, "if it compiles, it works".
+But the Reason compiler is very good at catching those kind of mistakes, which is why "if it compiles, it works" is an experience you can also look forward to when you start writing Reason.

 :::